 Again, I don't doubt the motivation for this behaviour: to impress their friends with nuggets of wisdom at dinner parties.
 It reminds me of the scene in Good Will Hunting when a frat boy tries to embarrass Ben Affleck's character by dropping lofty quotes from books he (the bragger) hadn’t read.
 Will Hunting (played by Matt Damon) steps in and points out that the frat boy had plagiarised the summaries of another writer.
 He’d been memorising text snippets for moments just like these.
 It's before Blinkist's time though.

 Here’s a radical thought.
 Why not read a book for the sheer pleasure of reading a book?
+The reading experience should not be reduced to sound bites.
+Big ideas take time to teach.
 Are non-fiction books not pleasurable?
 Are non-fiction books merely a vehicle for communicating bullet points in long-form?
-The same people that claim they don't have time to read will also say that if you don't have time to meditate you're doing something wrong.

 - The Silk Roads – Peter Frankopan